-Larry Zalkind, principal trombone for the Utah Symphony, was appointed Associate Professor of Trombone at the Eastman School of Music beginning in the 2014-2015 academic year.
-He joins Associate Professor Mark Kellogg on Eastman’s trombone faculty and succeeds Professor John Marcellus, who is retiring after 36 years on the faculty.
+Larry Zalkind, principal trombone for the Utah Symphony, joined Eastman School of Music beginning in the 2014-2015 academic year.
+He joined Associate Professor Mark Kellogg on Eastman’s trombone faculty and succeeds Professor John Marcellus.

 While following a multi-faceted career as soloist, chamber musician, and teacher, Zalkind has held the Utah Symphony position since winning the audition in 1981.
 He has appeared as featured soloist with the Fairbanks Symphony, Southwest Symphony, the West Los Angeles Symphony, the Macon Symphony, the Central Oregon Symphony, and other ensembles including the New Sousa Band, the U.S. Army Orchestra, and the U.S. Army Band.
 He often premieres new orchestral works for solo trombone, including Henry Wolking’s Concerto for Trombone and Bill Reichenbach’s Streets of Paris, for trombone and wind ensemble.
 (Reichenbach, a trombonist and composer, received his Bachelor of Music degree at Eastman in 1971.)

 Zalkind has toured, recorded, and performed since 1990 as a member of the Summit Brass, a group of more than a dozen top U.S. brass players.
 The summer of 2014 will mark his 33rd season as a member of the Grand Teton Music Festival Orchestra.